 DAC Discovery: General Information

-In MYOB Advanced, the data is stored in a database.
-However, users of MYOB Advanced do not access the database directly.
+In MYOB Acumatica, the data is stored in a database.
+However, users of MYOB Acumatica do not access the database directly.
 Instead, they access the data access classes (DACs), as shown in the illustration below.
-A data access class is a programming object used to represent and provide access to a database table in the code of MYOB Advanced.
+A data access class is a programming object used to represent and provide access to a database table in the code of MYOB Acumatica.

 To work with a generic inquiry or report, you need to find the data access classes and data fields that underlie the key elements on the relevant data entry form or forms.
 To do this, you inspect these user interface elements.

-For detailed descriptions of data access classes used by MYOB Advanced, look for the needed DAC in the DAC Schema Browser.
-(For details about the DAC Schema Browser, see Data from Multiple DACs: DAC Schema Browser.)
+For detailed descriptions of data access classes used by MYOB Acumatica, look for the needed DAC in the DAC Schema Browser.
+(For details about the DAC Schema Browser, see Data from Multiple Data Sources: DAC Schema Browser.)

 Learning Objectives